Bhumij people

-Bhumij is a Munda ethnic group of India.
-They primarily live in the Indian states of West Bengal, Odisha, and Jharkhand, mostly in the old Singhbhum district.
-Also in states like Bihar and Assam.
-There is also a sizeable population found in Bangladesh.
+Bhumij (also transliterated as Bhumuj) is a Munda ethnic group of India.
+They primarily live in the Indian states of West Bengal, Odisha, Assam and Jharkhand, mostly in the old Singhbhum district and also in states like Bihar and Assam.
+A sizeable population is also found in Bangladesh.
 Bhumijas speak the Bhumij language, an Austroasiatic language, and use Ol Onal script for writing.

 Overview

 Etymology

 Bhumij means "one who is born from the soil" and it is derived from word bhūmi (a land or soil).
 According to N. Ramaswani, the word is etymologically Bhūm-jo meaning "people originating from Bhum areas, i.e. Singhbhum, Dhalbhum, Manbhum, Barabhum, etc.", Dalton also had claimed that Bhumijs were the original inhabitants of Dhalbhum, Barabhum, Patkum and Baghmundi.